 - Understand that trains are wider than train tracks.
 This is especially important to realize when stopping before or after a set of tracks.
 Leave extra room to ensure your safety.

 - Watch for additional trains.
 In many cases, cars are hit by trains because they didn’t see a second train coming or didn’t realize that a train was coming in the opposite direction.

-If your injuries were the result of a car accident in Indiana that involved a train, we can help.
+If you've been injured in a situation similar to what we've described here, our Indiana car accident attorneys can help.
 Even if we're not able to accept your case, we can give you free answers and advise you on what steps to take next so that your claim is protected.
 Take a moment to fill out our online contact form to receive a prompt response from an experienced member of the Keller & Keller legal team.